 When it comes to website design, usability is only half the equation.
 To create an experience that reaches your whole audience, you need to factor in accessibility as well.

-We blend established usability principles with accessibility best practices to deliver sites that balance user needs and expectations.
+We blend established usability principles with accessibility best practices that meet the Web Content Accessibility Guidelines (WCAG) 2.0 to deliver sites that balance user needs and expectations.
 The result: You expand your reach, enhance your brand, and reduce your risk of litigation.

 Advantages to Improving Your Website’s Accessibility